umass-theory/umass-theory.github.io/theory-day.md

 * **Location**: University of Massachusetts Amherst, Manning College of Information and Computer Science.
   * Lederle Graduate Research Center (LGRC Lowrise), 740 North Pleasant Street, Amherst, MA.

+Any questions about the event can be directed to Cameron Musco (cmusco at cs dot umass dot edu)

 #### Registration